ephbaum/elxrBB-tutorial/README.md

 - [@durka](https://github.com/durka)

-This intance I'm working with keeps forgetting things, and I've spotted plenty of issues with its code as we've gone along so far
+This intance I'm working with keeps forgetting things, and I've spotted plenty of issues with its code as we've gone along so far, but this feels like a good opportunity to try to learn how to work with a LLM to accomplish larger projects

 I harbor no illusions that this will be successful.
 I'm sure some, if not most, of its code is crap, maybe even already outdated

-But there is something amazing about working with an always there (except when you hit the 25 message cap) knowledge partner that is omniscient (presenting).
+There is something amazing about working with an always-there (except when you hit the 25 message cap) knowledge partner that is omniscient (presenting).

-It's a hell of a "yes-man"
+ChatGPT is a hell of a "yes-man" and has a pretty wide array of knowledge to draw from-

 ## How?